Japanese beauty has a gentle approach to skincare––

-J-Beauty has a gentle approach to skincare — and is known for its hydrating, soothing and calming benefits.
+and is coveted for its hydrating, soothing and calming benefits.

 The Japanese skincare ritual isn’t about overnight transformations or aggressive treatments.
 It’s about consistency and mindful, joyful and indulgent moments of caring for your skin every day.
 The beauty of a Japanese skincare routine lies in its simplicity.
-Instead of a ten-step approach, J-beauty favours fewer products with key ingredients — just a few high-performance quality products in streamlined steps, morning and evening.
+Instead of a ten-step approach, J-Beauty favours fewer products with key ingredients—just a few high-performance quality products in streamlined steps, morning and evening.
+Simplicity is key.
+Quality over quantity.

 YOUR STEP-BY-STEP GUIDE TO A JAPANESE SKINCARE ROUTINE